tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

-We'll use the [delivery time data](https://modeldata.tidymodels.org/reference/deliveries.html) and follow the analysis used on [this website](https://aml4td.org/chapters/whole-game.html#sec-delivery-times).
+We'll use the [delivery time data](https://modeldata.tidymodels.org/reference/deliveries.html) and follow the analysis used in [_Applied Machine Learning for Tabular Data_](https://aml4td.org/chapters/whole-game.html#sec-delivery-times).
 The outcome is the time for food to be delivered, and the predictors include the day/hour of the order, the distance, and what was included in the order (columns starting with `item_`):

 ::: {.cell layout-align="center"}